"I offer people a vessel with which they are to keep

 “Driven more by curiosity about how the image would look, rather than the faith in the truthfulness of these visions, I asked the fine painter Prof. Eugeniusz Kazimirowski to paint the image”.

-Father Sopoćko introduced the mission of Sister Faustina to the painter and swore him to secrecy.
+Father Sopoćko partly introduced the mission of Sister Faustina to the painter and swore him to secrecy.
 When painting the image of Merciful Jesus this esteemed and well-educated painter gave up his own artistic vision in order to paint diligently what he was told to by Sister Faustina.
-She came to the painter’s atelier at least once a week for six months to point out the additions and necessary corrections.
-She aimed for the image of Merciful Jesus to be exactly the same as it was shown to her in her vision.
+She came to the painter’s studio (accompanied by Sister Borgia) at least once a week for six months to point out the additions and necessary corrections.

 Their time spent together on the painting became an opportunity for a more insightful understanding of the essence of the image.
 Any disputes were resolved by Lord Jesus Himself (Diary 299; 326; 327; 344).
 The conversation between Sister Faustina and Lord Jesus about the painted image was very meaningful: